The Amplituhedron BCFW Triangulation: Separation

 \textbf{(E) Different Last Subdiagrams}

 The remaining case is $i=j$, meaning that both $\D_a$ and $\D_b$ have the same last top chord $c=(i,i+1,n-2,n-1)$.
 Here induction may produce higher degree functionaries.
 Since $D_a\neq D_b$, they either differ in the chords descendent from~$c$, or in those before~$c$.
-We first consider the former case.
-Let $\D_{a'}$ and $\D_{b'}$ be the respective subdiagrams of $\D_a$ and $\D_b$, induced on the marker set $\{i+1,\dots,n\}$, and let $S_{a'}$ and $S_{b'}$ be the corresponding cells.
+We first consider the former case, {and case (F) below will be the latter}. {The analysis here resembles the first case in the proof of Proposition \ref{prop:separation_by_nesting_chord}.} Let $\D_{a'}$ and $\D_{b'}$ be the respective subdiagrams of $\D_a$ and $\D_b$, induced on the marker set $\{i+1,\dots,n\}$, and let $S_{a'}$ and $S_{b'}$ be the corresponding cells.
 Note that $\D_{a'}$ and $\D_{b'}$ may consist of a different number of chords, and one of them may even be empty.